Essex Thameside: 2014 renewal

 The train service requirement is met if a service calls at Stratford and Liverpool Street instead of Fenchurch Street and Limehouse.

 Responsibility for upkeep of stations is to be transferred from Network Rail to the train operator under the new franchise.
 The new operator will manage all stations on the route except Liverpool Street (to remain under Network Rail operation), Stratford and West Ham (both TfL).
 Fenchurch Street will transfer from Network Rail management to the new operator.
 The operator is required to implement ITSO-compliant smartcard tickets within five years.
+As part of the franchise, additional trains would be ordered – new Class 387 trains subsequently entered service in 2016.

+Bidders included incumbent operator National Express, as well as Abellio, FirstGroup and MTR Corporation.
 After a delay National Express was announced as the winner with the franchise running from 9 November 2014 until 2029.
+Over the period of the franchise, National Express would pay the Department for Transport around £1.5 billion in "premium payments".
 In February 2017 National Express sold the operating company c2c to Trenitalia.

 Emergency measures during the COVID-19 pandemic

 The franchise was effectively suspended on 1 April 2020 during the COVID-19 pandemic with an emergency measures agreement entered into to vary the terms of the franchise agreement.
 This was replaced on 20 September 2020 by an emergency recovery measures agreement.
 This temporary arrangement lasted until the legal replacement of the franchise agreement with a rail contract.